 We schedule workshops for farmers during the months when the days are cold and a farmer’s day is a little more quiet.
 Many of our classes are taught and organized by OSU Extension, and we thank them for their partnership!
-We’re making plans for the fall and we’ll be posting interesting webinars this summer too.
-Please contact Laurie if there is training you would especially like to see.
+We’re making plans for 2021and will continue to share educational opportunities as they arise.
+Please contact Annie if there is a training you would especially like to see.